Kodak Portra 800 Film Review

 Portra 800 is one of the few colour stocks that can be used to create a particularly popular effect used by wedding and travel photographers today — pastel colours.

-Pastel colour in photography is an effect of lessened contrast and increased overall brightness without any loss in saturation.
+Pastel colours in photography is an effect of lessened contrast and increased overall brightness without any loss in saturation.
 This type of look is sometimes associated with Wes Anderson’s cinematography.

-1. Film.
-Either Portra 800 or Portra 400 can make a good starting point due to their extensive dynamic range (whereas other films will not let you over-expose without erasing significant parts of the image).
+You can create pastel colour palettes with the right combination of films/exposure, post-processing, and scene selection.
+Portra 800 can make a good starting point due to its extensive dynamic range.
 A big part of the pastel effect is the dominant bright colours, which can be achieved by over-exposing your film +2/+3 stops.
 For Portra 800, this means rating and shooting it at around ISO 200 and developing it normally.

-2. Colour correction.
-Most films, including Portra 800, will produce colour casts when over-exposed.
+Most films, including Portra 800, will produce colour casts when over-exposed significantly.
 This will need to be corrected.
 I use the Colour Balance layer in Photoshop to do this.
-Though you’ve already over-exposed your film, you may also want to increase your image’s brightness digitally by pulling the middle part of your Curves layer (which will also preserve the contrast in the shadows and highlights).

 Kodak Portra 800 pushed +2 stops to EI 3200 with Hasselblad XPan.